mhuala/Instagram-Geo-tagged-posts-scraper/README.md

 ## Requirements:
-These Python packages are required for the proper functioning
+These Python packages are required for the proper functioning:

-beautifulSoup4
+*beautifulSoup4
-PyQt5
+*PyQt5
-requests
+*requests

 ```sh
 pip3 install -r requirements.txt